 This course is designed for the journalists of the 21st century.
 Students taking this course should possess curiosity and responsibility.
 Students learn techniques of reportage, from researching, to writing and editing.
 The emphasis is on writing for publication while fostering the habit of reading for information and enjoyment.

-- Write a variety of styles for publication, including editorials, features, news, sports, and entertainment. - Research and discuss controversial/current topics important to society and generate informed responses.

-• Develop and enhance effective communication skills.
-This course is NCAA approved.
+- Write a variety of styles for publication, including editorials, features, news, sports, and entertainment. - Research and discuss controversial/current topics important to society and generate informed responses. - Develop and enhance effective communication skills.